 - 5 minutes of your time

 The process is the same as with the other two methods.
 Grind coffee, place it into the jar.
 Top it up with water and stir gently to make sure all grounds are wet.

-Cover the mason jar with a lid and place it in the fridge for the next 12 to 24 hours.
+Cover the mason jar with a lid and place it in the fridge to get a 12-hour cold brew batch; you can leave the coffee to steep up to 24 hours.
 When it’s done brewing, remove the lid and strain the grounds through a cheesecloth.

 Enjoy your concentrate any way you’d like: with dairy or non-dairy milk, one of the tasty coffee creamers, ice cubes, cream…

 What kind of coffee is best for cold brew?

 Getting the right coffee with the correct ground beans is the key to a delicious cold brew.
 I can’t stress enough how important this part really is.
 Getting a poor-quality coffee or stale beans can result in a funky tasting coffee and money poorly spent.

 For best effects and to extract maximum coffee flavors, use medium to coarse coffee grounds.

 One of the worst coffee beans for any type of coffee are cheap ones, and cold brew is no exception.
 For the best coffee flavor, make sure to use high-quality beans.
 Here are best coffee grounds for cold brew.

 When it comes to what roast to choose, I have to say that it’s entirely up to you.
 Some prefer darker roasts, others light roast coffee.